 Simulated SSA Disabled.
 Persons simulated to meet SSA's medical definition of disability.
-The simulation is based on a statistical model of the relationship between the body of demographic, work experience, and health information available from the 1990 panel of the Survey of Income and Program Participation and the outcome of steps 2 through 5 of SSA's sequential disability determination process for applicants identified via exact match between the survey and SSA administrative records (Lahiri, Vaughan, and Wixon 1995; Hu and others 2001).
+The simulation is based on a statistical model of the relationship between the body of demographic, work experience, and health information available from the 1990 panel of the Survey of Income and Program Participation and the outcome of steps 2 through 5 of SSA's sequential disability determination process for applicants identified via exact match between the survey and SSA administrative records (Lahiri and others 1995; Hu and others forthcoming).
 Persons were simulated to meet the agency's medical definition of disability irrespective of the substantial gainful activity (SGA) test.
-Model coefficients were subsequently used to simulate eligibility status for the nonapplicant population.
-The simulation included a preliminary selectivity correction (see Dwyer and others 2001).
-Note that persons simulated to be SSA medically eligible are not required to be classified as severely disabled according to the definition given above.
+Model coefficients were subsequently employed to simulate eligibility status for the nonapplicant population.
+The simulation included a preliminary selectivity correction (see Dwyer and others 2000).
+Note that persons simulated to be

+SSA medically eligible are not required to be classified as severely disabled according to the definition given above.

 Supplemental Security Income (SSI) beneficiaries.
-Persons who reported a federally administered SSI benefit in 1 or more of the 4 months before the wave 7 interview.
-Interviews for wave 7 administered SSI benefit in 1 or more of the 4 months before the wave 7 interview.
-Interviews for wave 7 were conducted in February through May 1992.
+Persons who reported a federally administered SSI benefit in one or more of the four months prior to the wave 7 interview.
+Interviews for the seventh wave were conducted in February through May 1992.

 With a health problem.
-Persons who (a) meet the criteria for disability, (b) are reported to be in fair or poor health, or (c) have had at least one overnight stay in a hospital in the 12 months before the interview are considered to have a health problem.
+Persons who (a) meet the criteria for disability, (b) were reported to be in fair or poor health, or (c) had at least one overnight stay in a hospital in the 12 months prior to the interview are considered to have a health problem.